1. Don’t waste time writing a press release

 Do not overlook the tools you already have to reach large audiences.
 Use your organisation’s social media platforms, website and email lists to tell people about your event.
 Text event details in your organisation’s WhatsApp or messaging groups.

-Ask your organisation’s staff and members to share in their networks too.
-Word-of- mouth works well too!
+Ask your organisation’s staff, members and supporters like trustees and influencers to share in their networks too.
+Word-of-mouth works well too!

 6. Live coverage on social media